We can convert a string to datetime using strptime()

 print(type(date_object))

-print(date_object) # printed in default formatting
+print(date_object) # printed in default format

 <class 'datetime.date'>